Skip to Content

 You might take the various medical advancements of the 21st century for granted, but you certainly won’t after you learn more about some of the strangest medieval remedies that existed…

 We all worry about our health daily, right?
 Thankfully, whether we’re fighting against a nagging headache or are bed-bound with a common cold, there are countless simple and easily accessible remedies we can rely on.
-These are sure to help get us get back to our normal selves and reduce any delays in treatment suggests Lavelle Partners.
+These will help us return to our normal selves and reduce any delays in treatment.

 But, as you’ll probably know, it wasn’t always this way.
 In the days when medicine was as far away from being standardized as you could possibly imagine, there were countless different treatments normal folk like you and I would rely on when they fell ill.
 Some of these are certainly more bizarre than others!